danbev/learning-v8/notes/heap.md

   return page_size;
 }
 ```
-Accourding to the man page of getpagesize, portable solutions should use
+According to the man page of getpagesize, portable solutions should use
 sysconf(_SC_PAGESIZE) instead (which is what AllocatePageSize does).
 I'm a little
 confused about this.
 TODO: take a closer look at this.